GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Evaluation

-Our study focused on two participant groups, those who have taught GNNs and those who have ML background but do not know GNN.
-We recruited 14 participants in total (11 males, 3 females, average age 23.8) through snowball sampling.
-The first group consisted of teaching assistants (TAs) for GNN-related courses who had experience explaining GNN concepts in interactive, conversational settings such as office hours, labs, or tutorials.
-We recruited seven participants in this category, labeled TA1–TA7.
-The second group comprised students with a background in machine learning but had not studied GNNs.
-This group comprised seven participants, labeled S1–S7.
-None of the participants had prior knowledge of this project.
+\qw{The qualitative included two participant groups representing our target user populations: instructors who taught GNNs and begining AI practitioners with ML background but limited GNN knowledge.} We recruited 14 participants in total (11 males, 3 females, average age 23.8) through snowball sampling.
+The first group consisted of seven teaching assistants (TA1–TA7) for GNN courses we collaborated in \autoref{subsec:feedback}.
+They all had experience explaining GNN concepts in interactive, conversational settings such as office hours, labs, or tutorials.
+The second group comprised seven students with a background in machine learning but had not studied GNNs, labeled S1–S7.
+None of the participants had prior knowledge of this project nor participated in the quantitative study.